 You’ve probably been told that your baby’s umbilical cord stump will fall off on its own.
-But, did you know it will turn yellow and then brown or black first?
+But, it will turn yellow and then brown or black first.

 Newborns’ bodies are ruled by reflexes.
 So, your baby won’t be able to control most movements very well for the first few months.
 His or her chin, arms, or legs may seem shaky, especially when crying.

 Rashes and other skin conditions are common in newborns.
 Here's a look at several:

 Acne.
 Newborn acne, or pimples that can break out on the baby's face, usually appears at 2 weeks to 3 weeks of age.
 The cause is unknown, but it seems to be associated with maternal hormones that pass from the placenta to the baby during pregnancy.
 The acne may worsen by 1 month but generally goes away without treatment.
 It may be helpful to gently wash the baby's face once a day with a mild soap to keep milk residue off the skin.